ibm-cloud-docs/EventStreams/streaming_cos_sql.md

   - Define the prefix of the {{site.data.keyword.cos_short}} objects.
   - Specify the event format (JSON or AVRO).
-  - Specify the optional event size.
   - Create or select a service ID with the correct IAM access policies.
 This service ID is used to create an API key.
   - Select a {{site.data.keyword.keymanagementservicelong}} instance to store the new API key that can be used later by {{site.data.keyword.sqlquery_short}} to run the landing until you stop it again.
-  - Click **Start streaming data** to start the landing.
+  - Click **Start streaming data** to enable a stream landing job.

 ## Step 3.
-Validate that streams landing is working
+Validate that your stream landing job is working
 {: #step5_validate_landing}

 To validate that streams landing is working:

   - Verify that the specified prefix in {{site.data.keyword.cos_short}} is filled with Parquet objects.
   - Check the status of all streaming jobs in the {{site.data.keyword.sqlquery_short}} UI.
-  - Alternatively, use the REST API of {{site.data.keyword.sqlquery_short}} to get the list and the details of running streaming jobs.
+  - Alternatively, use the REST API of {{site.data.keyword.sqlquery_short}} to get the list and the details of running stream landing jobs.
-  - In addition to the topic in the {{site.data.keyword.messagehub}} UI, you also get information about the active landing.
+  - In the {{site.data.keyword.messagehub}} UI, you also get information about the active stream landing jobs per topic.
 Using {{site.data.keyword.messagehub}}, you can view and stop the landing configuration.

 ## Billing example
 {:billing-example}

-With a simple capacity metric, you are charged by the hour for each {{site.data.keyword.messagehub}} job enabling you to stream a single topic to a single bucket and then scale up as your workload increases.

-For more detailed information on how billing is calculated, see the following examples:
+Consider a simple scenario, where you would like to persist 1MB a second of data in Cloud {{site.data.keyword.cos_short} that originates from {{site.data.keyword.messagehub}}.

+You will see the following in your IBM Cloud useage:
-- 1 topic, 8 partitions, 1 MB ingress costs $0.014 USD per partition hour * 8 * 30 days
+- 1 {{site.data.keyword.messagehub}} topic with 1 partition: $0.014 USD per partition hour
+- {{site.data.keyword.messagehub}} outbound bandwidth charge: $0.028 for 3.6GB data transmitted per hour
-- SQL Query landing costs $0.11 USD per capacity unit hour * 1 * 30 days
+- 1 {{site.data.keyword.sqlquery_short}} stream landing job: $0.11 per hour
-- Cloud {{site.data.keyword.cos_short}}: 30 days * 24 hours * 60 / 1024 /1024 equals to 2.47 TB per month (Standard Plan, US-South, regional) costs $0.0220 * 2.47 + $1 for Class A and Class B requests
+- Cloud {{site.data.keyword.cos_short}} Class A requests for writing data: ~$0.02 per hour
+- Cloud {{site.data.keyword.cos_short}} storage costs: $0.05 per month for each 3.6GB using the smart storage tier class.

+Your total cost per hour, with the data subsequently stored for a month, would be approximately: $0.222

+The above is only an example, and you should evaluate your own planned useage with the IBM Cloud cost calculator.

 ## Permissions
 {:permissions-event-streams}